 IMPORTANT UPDATE: Landlords and tenants with protected commercial leases during COVID-19 (coronavirus) emergency period

-On 4 September 2020, the Tasmanian Government announced that the financial hardship period will continue until 1 December 2020.
+The Tasmanian Government has announced that the financial hardship period will continue until 31 January 2021.

 What are my obligations?

 Tenants who are eligible under COVID-19 Disease Emergency (Commercial Leases) Act 2020 (the Act) and are in need of rent relief, will need to negotiate new terms with you.

 As a landlord you are required to: